 The participants will also exchange good practices and examples by sharing experiences from different Mine Action Programmes.
 The training ends with an exam that covers both the technical and managerial aspects of the programme.
 The participants will be requested to draft a work plan that will help them implement what they have learnt during the training.

-Applicants for this course are welcome from all Mine Action Programmes and operators.
+Applicants for this course are welcome from french speaking Mine Action Programmes and operators.
 Applicants should have strong technical database skills and team or project management skills.

 The GICHD is committed to diverse and open participation in our training and workshops.
 Therefore, we highly encourage women, members of underrepresented groups and individuals with disabilities to apply.

 Applicants are asked to fill out the online application form and upload an updated CV.
-The deadline for applications is 13 August 2017.
+The deadline for applications is 15 March 2017.
+For any questions, please contact Marlène Joris email@example.com.

-The course, training materials (excluding laptop computers), accommodation, internet and all meals are provided free of charge for all training participants.
+The course, training materials (excluding laptop computers), internet and meals are provided free of charge for all training participants.

-Travel costs (tickets, transit accommodation and subsistence) from country of origin to Spiez, Switzerland are to be covered by each respective organisation.
-It is recommended that all participants schedule an arrival in Spiez, Switzerland no later than Sunday, 22 October 2017.
+Travel costs (tickets, transit accommodation and subsistence) from country of origin to Bamako, Mali, as well as accommodation are to be covered by each respective organisation.

 Participants are required to bring a working laptop that: